We don’t support this browser anymore.

 Cost cuts remain a long-term focus, and there’ll also be a benefit from reduced investment as the peak spending for the massive infrastructure buildout has now passed.
 That’s good news for future cash flow and the valuation, which has been under pressure for some time.
 Once the infrastructure is built and adopted, a much leaner operation is needed to generate long-term growth.

 The asset we’re most excited about is Openreach, which is responsible for maintaining and building the new fibre networks.
-It hopes to reach 25mn premises by 2026 and looks well on track.
+It hopes to reach 25mn premises by the end of 2026 and looks well on track.
 This technical-heavy business is unique and higher margin.
-For now, though, legacy broadband lines still make up the bulk of its connections, and increased competition from alternative networks along with a softer market are causing Openreach to lose customers.
+For now, though, legacy broadband lines still make up the bulk of its connections, and increased competition from alternative networks, along with a softer market, are causing Openreach to lose customers.

 The Business division continues to be the problem child.
 A combination of structural changes, higher costs, and a tough competitive landscape are making it a tricky place to operate.
 Cash flow margins are also a good clip lower than those of the Consumer and Openreach units.
 We’d like to see BT explore options to get rid of some of the worse-performing areas outside the UK – one to watch.

 A major drain on cash is BT's large pension deficit.
-The current payment plan, which aims to remove the deficit by 2030, cost c.£800mn in the first half.
-Add to that the debt and lease pile, which cost another c.£800mn to service over the half, and the drags on cash are hefty.
+The current payment plan, which aims to remove the deficit by 2030, cost around £800mn last year.
+Add to that the debt and lease pile, which cost another £1.7bn to service, and the total drags on cash are hefty.

 BT’s future relies heavily on getting through this major buildout phase, and to its credit, progress looks good.
 We think BT is one of the better-placed names, especially with a great asset like Openreach on the books.
 The question yet to be answered is whether all that spending is going to generate enough top-line growth to materially offset the decline of legacy products, a challenge for the entire sector to battle with.